ChernetAsmamaw/Multilingual-File-Manager-Application/README.md

 ### Features
 - Check API Status: Endpoint to check the status and statistics of the API.
-- User Management: Add users and retrieve user data.
-- Authentication: Connect and disconnect users.
+- User Management: Add users, retrieve user information, delete users, and connect and disconnect users.
 - File Management: Upload, retrieve, manage visibility, and delete files.
 #### Technical Choices
 - Node.js: JavaScript runtime environment used for building the server.